Biblical Distinctions Between the Father and the Son

 c.
 Yahushua Had Limited Knowledge

 Yahushua said concerning His second Advent.
 "But of that day and that hour knoweth no man, no, not the angels which are in heaven, neither the Son, but the Father” (Mark 13:32).
 Matthew says: “My Father only” (Matthew 24:36).
 If Yahushua had been equal with the Father, He would have known the time of His return.
-If He was equal, He would known what the Father knows.
+If He was equal, He would have known what the Father knows.
 The revelation given to John in the book of the Revelation was given to Yahushua by Elohim.
-“The Revelation of Yahushua Messiah, which Elohim gave unto Him, to show unto His servants” (Revelation 1:1).
+“The Revelation of Yahushua Messiah, which Elohim gave unto Him, to show unto His servants things which must shortly come to pass” (Revelation 1:1).
 So even after His resurrection and ascension, Yahushua did not know everything.
-There were things His superior (Yahuwah), had to reveal to Him.
+There were things His superior (Yahuwah) had to reveal to Him.
 Only Elohim has FOREKNOWLEDGE.
 "Him [Yahushua] being delivered by the determinate counsel and foreknowledge of Elohim" (Acts 2:23).
 "Elect according to the foreknowledge of Elohim the Father" (1 Peter 1:2).

 d.
 Yahushua was not Eternal